 - 9. Create a rule for the MAC ACL with the name Sales_ACL with the following criteria: - a.
 From the Name menu, select Sales_ACL. - b.
 In the Sequence Number field, type 1. - c.
 From the Action menu, select Permit.
 This means that all packets are allowed. - d.
 In the Assign Queue ID field, type 4.
 This means that matching traffic is sent to queue 4. - e.
 From the Match Every menu, select False.

-This means that not all packets need to match the ACL rule that permits the packets.
+This means that not all packets need to match the ACL rule that permits the - This means that not all packets need to match the ACL rule that permits the packets.
 You can configure additional criteria to refine the rule. - f.
 From the EtherType Key menu, select IPV4.
 This means that the criteria apply to IPv4 traffic only. - g.
 In the Source Mask field, type 01:02:1A:BC:DE:EF and in the Source MAC Mask field, type 00:00:00:00:FF:FF.